vertigis/meridian-design/docs/design-language.md

 ### Icon Button

-If space is an issue, or there is no need for a description of the button to be added, there are iconographic buttons available. areas such as the map to keep clutter to a minimum while providing a sense of what the action will be before clicking it.
+If space is an issue, or there is no need for a description of the button to be added, there are iconographic buttons available.

----

 <IconButtons />